How to Measure and Track Your Brand Awareness

 After you've gathered all of the appropriate brand awareness data, it's time to take action.
 What does action resemble?
 Well, this is usually specific to your company and your local marketing plan; the big idea is to use this data to shift your strategy.

 Ask the hard questions.
 What could you do better to turn negative social engagement into positive social engagement?
 What content pieces just aren't working?
-Is your small business website copy strong enough?
+Is your small business website content strong enough?
 Are you posting too much?
 Are you posting too little?

 Brand awareness data pushes you to get on the street level with your brand awareness campaign and make the necessary changes to move your company forward.